kopecmartin/tempest-plugin-demo/README.md

 ## Plugin options
-Under plugin directory, which is in this case, `my_tempest_tests` directory, we need to define a `config.py`.
+Under plugin directory, which in this case it's `my_tempest_tests` directory, we need to define a `config.py`.

 First, we need to import **cfg from tempest.config module**, which is one of the